View free policies procedures examples from all manuals. No obligation, no credit card!

 Introduce discipline into the development process by setting clear and meaningful (aka, “SMART“) goals and timelines.

-Analyze Your Existing Procedure
+Analyze Existing Business Procedures

 If you already have a de facto1 procedure in place, don’t throw it out in favor of so-called best practices that may or may not work for your firm.